 file in your sbt project.
 The sbt plugin will be downloaded automatically from Maven Central once you load your build.

-addSbtPlugin("com.gradle" % "sbt-gradle-enterprise" % "0.10")
+addSbtPlugin("com.gradle" % "sbt-develocity" % "1.1.2")

-Connecting to Gradle Enterprise
+Connecting to Develocity

 Other configuration options will be described as we introduce each feature, but you can find all configuration options in the configuration reference.